 Her devotion to shipping Cloud + Aeris brought up some cringe-worthy memories of my own…but it’s all good now.
 Definitely a nice walk down memory lane.

 Also, I loved the art style in this.

 This was such an unexpectedly sweet story about meeting someone online.
-It just truly warmed my heart.The capitalized “HE’S CUTE” gets me every damn time!!
+It just truly warmed my heart.The capitalized “HE’S CUTE” screaming in glaring red gets me every damn time!!

-But she didn’t get the “just friends” text and now I NEED to know if she ended up with him… why did you leave me hanging like that???
+But she didn’t get the “just friends” text, and now my heart craves to know if she ended up with him… Please, don’t leave me hanging like that.